 Students can earn Rewards Points in a variety of areas of school life, most commonly in contributions to lessons and the production of excellent work, but also through representing the school, house or form in a particularly pleasing manner.
 Students may also lose points should they earn Sanctions.
 Regular certificates and prizes are awarded for individuals and forms who pass certain benchmarks or are the most successful in a given week or half-term.
 Prizes are also available for those who make the biggest improvement over a half-term.

-The Student Support Centre is managed by a team of staff including our Student Intervention Support Coordinator, Attendance Officer and a School Chaplain.
+The Student Support Centre is managed by a team of staff including our Behaviour Manager, Pastoral Support Worker, Attendance Officer and School Chaplain.
 This team are available to offer guidance, assistance, help and support for students experiencing difficulties in any aspect of their school life.
 The Chaplaincy also offers regular Christian Union meetings and worship materials for use within forms.

 The school operates a strict anti-bullying policy.
 All allegations of bullying are rigorously investigated by appropriate staff and dealt with swiftly and effectively.
-Procedures for dealing with both victims and bullies are consistent with the school's discipline policy.
-All incidents are entered into the Bullying Log that is compiled and maintained by an Assistant Headteacher.
+Procedures for dealing with both victims and bullies are consistent with the school’s discipline policy.
+All incidents are entered into the Bullying Log that is compiled and maintained by the Deputy Headteacher.